The Asian Society for Pediatric Infectious Diseases (ASPID) and its Immediate Past President, Dr Usa Thisyakorn.

 The Asian Society for Pediatric Infectious Diseases (ASPID)

-With the WSPID 2017 congress taking place in Shenzhen, China, we're delighted to put the spotlight on our member in Asia – the Asian Society for Pediatric Infectious Diseases (ASPID) and its President Dr Usa Thisyakorn.
+With the WSPID 2019 congress taking place in Manila, The Philippines, we're delighted to put the spotlight on our member in Asia – the Asian Society for Pediatric Infectious Diseases (ASPID) and its Immediate Past President Dr Usa Thisyakorn.

 Tell us a bit more about yourself?